takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

       * after an interrupt handler or
       * from the ksoftirqd kernel thread

-.. slide:: ksoftirqd
-   :inline-contents: False
-   :level: 2

     * minimum priority kernel thread
     * runs softirqs after certain limits are reached
     * tries to achieve good latency and avoid process starvation

 Since softirqs can reschedule themselves or other interrupts can occur that reschedules them, they can potentially lead to (temporary) process starvation if checks are not put into place.
 Currently, the Linux kernel does not allow running soft irqs for more than :c:macro:`MAX_SOFTIRQ_TIME` or rescheduling for more than :c:macro:`MAX_SOFTIRQ_RESTART` consecutive times.

 Once these limits are reached a special kernel thread, **ksoftirqd** is wake-up and all of the rest of pending soft irqs will be run from the context of this kernel thread.

 Soft irqs usage is restricted, they are use by a handful of subsystems that have low latency requirements.
 For 4.19 this is the full list of soft irqs:

-.. slide:: Types of soft IRQ
-   :inline-contents: True
-   :level: 2

     * HI_SOFTIRQ
     * TIMER_SOFTIRQ